kudashevs/accept-language/README.md

 ```

 In case, if the HTTP Accept-Language request-header field doesn't contain any of the accepted languages (see options),
-or if something went wrong, the default language will be returned.
-Another remark is that the class throws
+or if something went wrong, a default language will be returned.
+The class can throw an `InvalidOptionArgumentException`
-`InvalidOptionArgumentException` in case some of the given options were of the incorrect type.
+in case when any of the given options were of the incorrect type.

 ## Options